Simulating final Class in C++

 In the above example, Derived‘s constructor directly invokes MakeFinal’s constructor, and the constructor of MakeFinal is private, therefore we get the compilation error.

-You can create the object of Final class as it is friend class of MakeFinal and has access to its constructor.
+You can create the object of the Final class as it is a friend class of MakeFinal and has access to its constructor.
 For example, the following program works fine.